Skip to main content

 helmUpgradeFlags

 Specifies additional flags to pass to the helm upgrade command for charts.
-Applies only when the HelmChart custom resource has useHelmInstall: true.
 These flags are passed in addition to any flags Replicated KOTS passes by default.
 The values specified here take precedence if KOTS already passes the same flag.
 The helmUpgradeFlags attribute can be parsed by template functions.
 For more information about template functions, see About template function contexts.

 KOTS uses helm upgrade for all deployments of an application, not just upgrades, by specifying the --install flag.
 For non-boolean flags that require an additional argument, such as --timeout 1200s, you must use an equal sign (=) or specify the additional argument separately in the array.